Business Immigration

 HR teams can support employees through the following steps:

-Confirm the employee’s qualifications, job offer, and other relevant documents.
+Verify Eligibility Confirm the employee’s qualifications, job offer, and all other relevant supporting documents.

-Advise employees to register their Munich address as soon as possible.
+Address Registration Advise employees to register their Munich address as soon as possible after arrival.

-Ensure employees attend their KVR appointment with all necessary documents.
+Documentation Ensure employees attend their KVR appointment with all required original documents and copies.

 HR Tip: Provide a checklist of documents and deadlines to keep employees on track.